 - Working in the Outer Continental Shelf

-Benefits of the B-1 Visa
+B-1 Visa Requirements

-- You’re financially covered for your stay
+- You’re financially covered for your stay, and you’re able to demonstrate that you have sufficient funds

 - You intend to return to your home country as soon as your visa expires (unless you must extend it to further engage in business affairs)